NonakaVal/loan_approval_prediction/readme.md

 ## Loan Approval Prediction: Case Study

 In this project, I developed a machine learning model using Python to predict the approval status of loan applications.
-Using a dataset from Kaggle, the process involved data exploration, cleaning, visualization, handling outliers, and building a linear model with scikit-learn.
+Using a [dataset](https://statso.io/loan-approval-prediction-case-study/) from [Kaggle](https://www.kaggle.com/), the process involved data exploration, cleaning, visualization, handling outliers, and building a linear model with scikit-learn.
 The model's performance was evaluated using metrics like accuracy and F1 score, providing insights into its effectiveness in predicting loan approvals.

-## Dataset Variables
+## General informations

-- Gender: Applicant's gender.
-- Married: Marital status of the applicant.
-- Dependents: Number of dependents.
-- Education: Level of education.
-- Self_Employed: Whether the applicant is self-employed.
-- ApplicantIncome: Applicant's income.
-- CoapplicantIncome: Income of the coapplicant.
-- LoanAmount: Amount of loan requested.
-- Loan_Amount_Term: Term of the loan in months.
-- Credit_History: Credit history status.
-- Property_Area: Location of the property.
-- Loan_Status: Outcome of the loan application.

 | Column        | Value         | Normalized Count |
 |---------------|---------------|------------------|